Certification and research

 The presence of a witness to the aspiration and removal of the airway obstruction of patients by bystanders at the accident scene improves outcomes in patients with foreign body airway obstruction.
 When airway obstruction occurs, bystanders should remove foreign bodies immediately.

-The peak body in the world for resuscitation science has just release a report showing the review of the evidence available for methods and devices used to relieve upper airway obstructions.
+The peak body in the world for resuscitation science has just released a report showing the review of the evidence available for methods and devices used to relieve upper airway obstructions.
 A summary of the outcomes and recommendations is below.
 The full text is available on the ILCOR website.

 Summary of ILCOR Systematic Review: Removal of Foreign Body Airway Obstruction